 This course is designed as a practical step-by-step introduction to computer literacy topics including computer hardware and software, application skills, the Internet and Internet searching, Web page creation and computer ethics.
 54 hours lecture and 18 hours laboratory.
-(TBA option) (Letter Grade, or Pass/No Pass option.)
+(Letter Grade, or Pass/No Pass option.)

-CIS-95A - Introduction to the Internet 1.5 units (Same as CAT-95A)
+CIS-95A - Introduction to the Internet (Same as CAT-95A)

-Skill development in the concepts of the Internet on microcomputerbased systems.
+Skill development in the concepts of the Internet on microcomputer-based systems.
 This course is designed as a practical step-by-step introduction to working with the Internet using personal computers.
 27 hours lecture.